Propapanda666/pandabot/README.md

 <h1><ins>**Project closed**</ins></h1>

-pay attention to your karma and the people around you, often they think, you have a kick-me shield on you back
+pay attention to your karma and the people around you, often they think, you have a kick-me shield on your back

 ```
  ______                   __         __              __